Loader Image

 Norse mythology

-Odin, considered the All-Father within the Norse pantheon, held a banquet with 12 other deities.
-It turns out that Loki, the god of discord and trickery, participated in the occasion uninvited; Balder, one of those present, was murdered during the picket organized by Loki.
+Odin, considered the All-Father within the Norse pantheon, had hosted a banquet with 12 other deities.
+It so happened that Loki, the god of discord and trickery, attended the occasion without being invited; Balder, one of those present, was murdered during the picket organized by Loki.

-Thanks to this regrettable event, a day that should have been a symbol of celebration became synonymous with intrigue, confusion and death.
-The Norse were quite religious and were certainly apprehensive on the eve of this date.
+Thanks to this unfortunate event, a day that should have been a symbol of celebration became synonymous with intrigue, confusion and death.
+The Norse were quite religious and certainly felt apprehensive on the eve of this date.

 Bible

-The Christian universe also sows discord due to Friday the 13th: At Jesus' last supper, there were 13 people – among them, Judas Iscariot, who supposedly handed over the Messiah to the Roman military.
+The Christian universe also sows discord on Friday the 13th: At Jesus' last supper, there were 13 people – among them, Judas Iscariot, who supposedly handed the Messiah over to the Roman military.

 Furthermore, the number 12 is also associated with perfection in Christianity – as well as in the Roman polytheistic pantheon.
 And the last book of the Bible (Revelation) comments on the end of the world in the book… 13.

-The beast, also known as Antichrist, would bring about the destruction of the Earth.
-Finally, there is a theory defended by some religious people that Cain killed Abel on Friday the 13th.
+The beast, also known as the Antichrist, would bring about the destruction of the Earth.
+Finally, there is a theory defended by some religious people that Cain would have killed Abel on a Friday the 13th.

 France (medieval era)

-King Felipe IV was targeted by the Church, which threatened his greed for power.
+King Philip IV was targeted by the Church, which threatened his lust for power.
 He tried to join the Knights Templar, but without success.
-All of this happened on October 13, 1307 – or Friday the 13th, if you prefer.
+All this happened on October 13, 1307 – or on a Friday the 13th, if you prefer.

 Thanks to this event, known for the persecution of the king, the French became wary of the date.

-Read too: Movie lovers need to know these 6 mobile apps – SharkFreeApp
+Read also: Movie lovers need to know these 6 mobile apps – SharkFreeApp

 Some superstitions related to Friday the 13th

-It's quite curious to know that this urban legend wasn't born because of Hollywood films, isn't it?
+It's quite curious to know that this urban legend wasn't born because of Hollywood movies, right?
 Even today, many people believe in certain superstitions, such as:

 • Break mirrors on this date;

-• Finding a black cat during Friday the 13th;
+• Finding a black cat on Friday the 13th;

-• Start new projects or start trips on the “cursed date”;
+• Starting new projects or starting trips on the “cursed date”;

-• Placing the number “13” on a restaurant table.
+• Putting the number “13” on a restaurant table.

 Is the number “13” always associated with bad things?